 Event Filter Syntax

-The booleans for the query bar ("AND" and "OR"), as well as various attributes (e.g. "Node Scanned", "Default") are case-sensitive.
+The boolean operators available ("AND" and "OR"), as well as various attributes (e.g. "Node Scanned", "Default") are case-sensitive.

-The first rule of event filters is that every one of them must be done on one and only one event type.
+The first rule of event filters is that every query must contain exactly one event type.

 type=Node Created (VALID) type=Node Created OR type=User Logged In (NOT VALID)